Kaviarasu1408/LLM/LLM/Stage1/selfAttentionwithTrainableWeights.md

     ![alt text](../Images/selfAttentionTrainable.png)

-- Input is a tensor with the vector embedding.,
+- Input is a tensor with the vector embedding.
+- Usually input and output dimensions are same, but we for sake of this training..we can give the d_in and d_out which is 3 and 2.
+- Now we need to compute the query,key and value.

     ![alt text](../Images/keyqueryValue.png)